maximbaz/yubikey-touch-detector/README.md

 With that in place, `pam-u2f` will open `$HOME/.config/Yubico/u2f_keys` every time it starts and stops waiting for a touch.

+> If the path to your `u2f_keys` file differs, provide it via `--u2f-keys-path` CLI argument.

 This app will thus watch for `OPEN` events on that file, and when event occurs will toggle the touch indicator.

 ### Detecting gpg operations

 This detection is based on a "busy check" - when the card is busy (i.e. `gpg --card-status` hangs), it is assumed that it is waiting on a touch.
 This of course leads to false positives, when the card is busy for other reasons, but it is a good guess anyway.

-In order to not run the `gpg --card-status` indefinitely (which leads to YubiKey be constantly blinking), the check is being performed only after `$HOME/.gnupg/pubring.kbx` file is opened (the app is thus watching for `OPEN` events on that file).
+In order to not run the `gpg --card-status` indefinitely (which leads to YubiKey be constantly blinking), the check is being performed only after `$GNUPGHOME/pubring.kbx` (or `$HOME/.gnupg/pubring.kbx`) file is opened (the app is thus watching for `OPEN` events on that file).

+> If the path to your `pubring.kbx` file differs, provide it via `--gpg-pubring-path` CLI argument.

 ### Detecting ssh operations